Pulse-position modulation: Applications for RF communications

 Narrowband RF (radio frequency) channels with low power and long wavelengths (i.e., low frequency) are affected primarily by flat fading, and PPM is better suited than M-FSK to be used in these scenarios.
 One common application with these channel characteristics, first used in the early 1960s with top-end HF (as low as 27 MHz) frequencies into the low-end VHF band frequencies (30 MHz to 75 MHz for RC use depending on location), is the radio control of model aircraft, boats and cars, originally known as "digital proportional" radio control.
 PPM is employed in these systems, with the position of each pulse representing the angular position of an analogue control on the transmitter, or possible states of a binary switch.
 The number of pulses per frame gives the number of controllable channels available.
 The advantage of using PPM for this type of application is that the electronics required to decode the signal are extremely simple, which leads to small, light-weight receiver/decoder units (model aircraft require parts that are as lightweight as possible).
 Servos made for model radio control include some of the electronics required to convert the pulse to the motor position – the receiver is required to first extract the information from the received radio signal through its intermediate frequency section, then demultiplex the separate channels from the serial stream, and feed the control pulses to each servo.

 PPM encoding for radio control

 A complete PPM frame is about 22.5 ms (can vary between implementation), and signal low state is always 0.3 ms. It begins with a start frame (high state for more than 2 ms).
-Each channel (up to 8) is encoded by the time of the high state (PPM high state + (0.3 × PPM low state) = servo PWM pulse width).
+Each channel (up to 8) is encoded by the time of the high state plus the lower state.
+(PPM high state + 0.3 = servo PWM pulse width).

 More sophisticated radio control systems are now often based on pulse-code modulation, which is more complex but offers greater flexibility and reliability.
 The advent of 2.4 GHz band FHSS radio-control systems in the early 21st century changed this further.

 Pulse-position modulation is also used for communication with the ISO/IEC 15693 contactless smart card, as well as in the HF implementation of the Electronic Product Code (EPC) Class 1 protocol for RFID tags.